unscrum/jaymvc/README.md

       <div class="col-12 col-md-6 col-xl-4 on-visible" data-visibility-action="loadWidget" data-url="@Url.WidgetThree()"></div>
     </div>

 So you see the *Main Page* drives the rest of its content.
-The URLs could be on different controllers or the same controller with different actions, with the only rule that the *Graph* URLS return the JSON data to build the highchart graph, and the *Widget* URLS return HTML snippets.
+The URLs could be on different controllers or the same controller with different actions, with the only rule that the *Graph* URLS return the JSON data to build the highcharts graph, and the *Widget* URLS return HTML snippets.

 How does it work?  the jayOnVisible will call the data-visibility-action and then remove the on-action class.
-IIf the on-action class gets added again it will simply call the action again.
+If the on-action class gets added again it will simply call the action again.
 But in the actions above we added indicators that that section was loading.

 Now lets say when you click on the div containing a *WidgetOne* or *GraphOne* you also want do do a modal popup to ask for extra data (like a time range).
 Assume that the Controller Action on the back end takes in an optional date range.